WebexCC-SA/AUS_LTRCCT-2000/docs/main/AI_Lab_Scripted_Mission1.md

     ![Profiles](../graphics/AI_Track/AI_Scripted_OpenWebexAI.gif)

 4. Click on **Import agent** to create a new AI Agent by importing preconfigured template.
-Click on **Upload** button, locate and select **ScriptedAIAgent.json** you downloaded at the beginning of the mission.
+Click on **Upload** button, locate and select **ScriptedAIAgent.json** you downloaded and unzipped at the beginning of the mission.
 5. Name your Agent as **<span class="attendee-id-container"><span class="attendee-id-placeholder" data-suffix="_Scripted_AI_Agent">Your_Attendee_ID</span>_Scripted_AI_Agent<span class="copy" title="Click to copy!"></span></span>** and click **Import**
 6. Make the bot live by clicking on **Save Changes** and then **Publish** button on top right.
 7. Enter **v1** in the popup comment window, then click **Publish**.